-Grenade Nutritionist, Alex Beaumont, has written a beginners guide to macros, looking at what macros are, how to work them out and the best ways to track them.
+Grenade Nutritionist, Alex Beaumont, has written a beginner's guide to counting macros in food for weight loss, looking at what macros are, how to calculate them and the best ways to track them.

 Macronutrients or 'Macros' are a group of nutrients found in food that give us energy.
 The three macronutrients are; Protein, Carbohydrates & Fat.
 No matter what training plan, lifestyle or diet you have, all three are essential in our diets for a healthy, happy life.

-Ok, lets start from the top with protein.
+Ok, let's start from the top with protein.
 Most of us are aware of protein and its importance in the diet.
-Proteins are made up of amino acids, which are the building blocks of all tissues in your body, including muscles, nails, hair and more!
+Proteins are made up of amino acids, which are the building blocks of all tissues in your body, including muscles, nails, hair, and more!
 Without adequate amounts, your tissues will not grow correctly and this can cause health complications.
 Added to this, protein rich foods are very satiating and can help to fill you up, which is crucial when keeping to a calorie-controlled diet.
-You can read more about why protein is such a vital part of your diet here.
+You can read more about the benefits of protein in our blog.

-Fat can help improve blood cholesterol levels, reduce inflammation and is vital in the absorption of fat-soluble vitamins (A, D, E & K).
-People who decide to purposefully increase their dietary fat will also be likely find their hunger levels are reduced, consequently stopping unnecessary snacking.
-As I mentioned earlier, too much fat can be detrimental and munching on nothing but bacon, avocados and butter washed down with a bulletproof coffee is not going to help reach your goals.
+Fat can help improve blood cholesterol levels, reduce inflammation, and is vital in the absorption of fat-soluble vitamins (A, D, E & K).
+People who decide to purposefully increase their dietary fat will also likely find their hunger levels are reduced, consequently stopping unnecessary snacking.
+As I mentioned earlier, too much fat can be detrimental and munching on nothing but bacon, avocados, and butter washed down with a bulletproof coffee is not going to help reach your goals.

 Carbohydrates are not the enemy.
 How many times have you heard the saying “No Carbs before Marbs”?
 Made famous by a ‘not so scientific’ reality TV show, the saying suggests cutting out carbohydrates is the key to a shredded lifestyle.
 Unfortunately, this isn’t how the body works, and if you cut carbs out of your diet you will start to notice cravings, headaches and a huge lack of energy (doesn’t sound ideal for a lean lifestyle, right?).